-The nursing home must make sure that their facility provides a safe environment.
-Unexplained cuts or bruising, including restraint marks, and sudden firing of a staff member may be an indicator that something unusual is happening.
+The nursing home must make sure that its facility provides a safe environment.
+Unexplained cuts or bruising, including restraint marks, and the sudden firing of a staff member may be an indicator that something unusual is happening.

 Some other warning signs to watch for are:

 - Torn clothing or broken personal items

 - Secondary illnesses or infections resulting from abuse or neglect

 - Nursing Facility’s inability to explain elder’s condition

 - Caregiver’s refusal to allow visitors to see elder alone